What are HTTP Responses or HTTP Header?

 This HTTP request is also used to send or receive files such as images, CSS or JS files, therefore from every request you make to a web page, that means you are requesting the data required at least more than 30 requests from one page only.

-What is HTTP Headers Lookup and what do I get?
+What is HTTP Header Lookup and what do I get?

-HTTP headers are actually hidden from web page responses and only web browsers can read them, this HTTP Headers Lookup tool can help you parse information from HTTP responses to browsers, according to what you requested such as Content-length, Content-Type, Expires , Set-Cookies, Transfer-Encoding and so on.
+HTTP header are actually hidden from web page responses and only web browsers can read them, Genelify HTTP Header Lookup tool can help you parse information from HTTP responses to browsers, according to what you requested such as Content-length, Content-Type, Expires , Set-Cookies, Transfer-Encoding and many more.